Last updated: 23 November 2023

 MBIE would also like to see all BCAs adopt a process where copies of any RFI made to the applicant are sent to the building owner.
 However, this is not an accreditation requirement and BCAs’ failure to adopt this process will not be considered non-compliance.

 “Stopping the clock” when an RFI is made in relation to a building consent application

 Where an RFI is made, a BCA may stop counting the working days in which it is required to process a consent under section 48(1A) of the Act.
 A BCA may stop counting the working days from the day after the RFI is made.
 The day the RFI is made must be counted as a working day.

 “Restarting the clock” when requested information is received in relation to a consent application

 A BCA is not required to restart the clock, and recommence counting working days until:

 - all of the information requested in an RFI has been received

-- the information is sufficient and adequate to support a decision being made.
+- the information is sufficient to support a decision being made.

-Refusing a consent where insufficient or inadequate information has been received
+Refusing a consent where insufficient information has been received

 The RFI process is not intended to act as a safety net for a poor application.
-A BCA should not shy away from refusing a consent if the information received in response to an RFI is materially insufficient and inadequate.
+A BCA should not shy away from refusing a consent if the information received in response to an RFI is materially insufficient.
 There is little value in re-issuing an RFI where inadequate material has been received in support of an application for a second time.